GSA/digitalgov.gov/content/events/2019/07/2019-07-09-data-storytelling-with-presidential-innovation-fellows.md

 ---
 slug: data-storytelling-with-presidential-innovation-fellows
-title: 'Data Storytelling with the Presidential Innovation Fellows'
+title: 'Data Storytelling With the Presidential Innovation Fellows'
 summary: 'Two hour workshop with PIFs to learn how to give your data its best story possible&#46; '
 featured_image: